 This training does not replace professional mental health care.
-Many refugees may need professional care, and we seek to help identify and refer those who need it to the appropriate care.
+Some people may need professional care, and we seek to help identify and refer those who need it to the appropriate care.

 MultiplyingHope is partnering with SRV to bring this training to you and others around the world.
 Your gift

-enables MultiplyingHope facilitators to facilitate the four phases of the Afghan and Ukraine Response training below, traveling to training sites in major US cities, Europe and Asia.
+enables MultiplyingHope facilitators to facilitate the four phases of training below, traveling to training sites in major US cities, Europe and Asia.

-facilitates on-going projects of continued healing group development, resource development, and leadership training in areas of the world where Afghan and Ukraine refugees arrive and remain long-term.
+facilitates on-going projects of continued healing group development, resource development, and leadership training in areas of the world where crisis response and on-going trauma-informed discipleship and church planting are needed.

 People in immediate crisis are not ready for traditional healing groups that ask them to share their past pain.
 They need community building and survival tools for their transitional situation.

-Join us for 4 sessions (1 1/2 hours each) to learn how to assess trauma healing needs in your community, have “healing conversations” and initially receive the refugees coming into your area.
+Join us for 4 sessions (1 1/2 hours each) to learn how to assess trauma healing needs in your community and have initial “healing conversations” that eventually lead to on-going healing groups.